Painted & rewored lamp - after

-Rewired & painted table lamp
+DIY rewired & painted table lamp with matching finial

 1. First unplug the lamp.
 Remove and discard the bottom felt piece (if it’s still attached), cut the cord, and disassemble the light fixture.
 Remember how to reassemble the pieces.
 Set them aside.